aloelabs/aloe-frontend/README.md

 cd earn
 yarn start
 ```
 > Note that the `yarn start` command will also build the `shared` directory.
 If you are making changes to the `shared` directory, you will need to stop the app and run `yarn start` again to see the changes.
-Changes made to the `earn` directory will be reflected immediately however.
+Changes made to the `earn` directory will be reflected immediately, however.
+If you want to see changes made in shared immediately, run `yarn start` in the `shared` directory while `earn` is also running.

 To build the Earn app for production, run the following command from the root directory:
 ```